Wales Council of the Blind

 Causes some of the cells on the macula to stop working leading to problems with central vision, detailed vision and sometimes with colour perception.

-Statement of Special Educational Needs ALN
+Statement of Special Educational Needs CYP

 A legal document that sets out a child's Special Educational Needs and the specific help he or she must receive.